davidphilipbarr/davidphilipbarr.github.io/index.md

 Q: Do I need to solder lots of diodes?

-A: Only the corne and the popcorne need diodes.
+A: Only the corne and the popcorn(e) need diodes.

 Q: Is there even any firmware?